dalloriam/synthia/README.md

 }

 func main() {
 	backend := newBackend()

-	// Set tempo to 60 bpm
+	// Create a new oscillator.
+	osc := modular.NewOscillator()

+	// Instantiate a clock @ 120bpm.
 	clock := modular.NewClock()
-	clock.Tempo.SetValue(60)
+	clock.Tempo.SetValue(120)

-	// Set the sequence to a C Major scale seq := modular.NewSequencer([]float64{130.81, 146.83, 164.1, 174.61, 196, 220, 246.94, 261.63})
+	// Define a sequencer playing a C Major scale in quarter notes. seq := modular.NewSequencer([]float64{130.81, 146.83, 164.1, 174.61, 196, 220, 246.94, 261.63})
 	seq.Clock = clock

-	// Play the sequence in eighth notes seq.BeatsPerStep = 0.25

-	// Create an oscillator and attach the sequencer to it. osc1 := modular.NewOscillator()
+	seq.BeatsPerStep.SetValue(0.50)

+	// Create an ADSR envelope with a release time of 800ms.
+	// Attack defaults to 0.5ms, decay to 50ms, and sustain to 0.5ms.
+	attackEnvelope := modular.NewEnvelope()
+	attackEnvelope.Release.SetValue(800)

+	// Modulate the frequency of the oscillator with the defined sequencer. osc.Frequency.Line = seq

+	// Modulate the volume of the oscillator with the envelope. osc.Volume.Line = attackEnvelope

+	// Trigger the envelope on every sequencer note change. attackEnvelope.Trigger = seq.Trigger

+	// Define a high-pass filter taking in the Sawtooth output of the oscillator. filter := modular.NewFilter(modular.HighPassFilter)
-	osc1.Frequency.Line = seq
+	filter.Input = osc.Saw

+	// Define an LFO running from 300 to 2000 @ 1Hz.
+	filterLfo := modular.NewLFO(2000, 300)
+	filterLfo.Osc.Frequency.SetValue(1)

+	// Modulate the filter cutoff with the LFO. filter.Cutoff.Line = filterLfo

-	// Create the synthesizer with two mixer channels and set it to output to our audio backend. synth := synthia.New(mixerChannelCount, bufferSize, backend)
+	// Create a synthesizer instance.
+	synth := synthia.New(mixerChannelCount, bufferSize, backend)

-	// Map two different waves to the two outputs of our mixer. synth.Mixer.Channels[0].Input = osc1.Sine
-	synth.Mixer.Channels[1].Input = osc1.Triangle

-	// Pan the sine wave to the right channel and the triangle wave to the left channel synth.Mixer.Channels[0].Pan.SetValue(-1)
-	synth.Mixer.Channels[1].Pan.SetValue(1)
+	// Patch the filter output to mixer channel 1. synth.Mixer.Channels[0].Input = filter

-	// Block until terminated
+	// Wait until user exit.
-	select{}
+	select {}
 }
 ```